Security-Onion-Solutions/securityonion/salt/soc/files/soc/motd.md

 If you want to check the health of your deployment, check out the [Grid](/#/grid) interface.

-For more coverage of your enterprise, you can deploy the Elastic Agent to endpoints in your environment by going to the [Downloads](/#/downloads) page.
+For more coverage of your enterprise, you can deploy the Elastic Agent to endpoints by going to the [Downloads](/#/downloads) page.

 ## What's New